NCAA Eligibility

-Who Needs to know about NCAA College Eligibility?
+Who Needs to Worry About NCAA College Eligibility?

 NCAA Eligibility Rules State that student-athletes will need to meet athletic and academic requirements for the division they wish to compete in/ Requirements will include: